What Does Buildings

 - EQC will assess and respond within set timeframes

 EQC cover is automatic for residential properties but has changed significantly in recent years.
 Some property owners may be able to opt out.
-Check your property's eligibility and coverage details at eqc.govt.nz or discuss with your insurer.
+Check your eligibility at eqc.govt.nz or discuss with your adviser.

 Ready to Get Covered?